 (20) It shall never be inhabited, neither shall it be dwelt in from generation to generation: neither shall the Arabian pitch tent there; neither shall the shepherds make their fold there.

-The close parallel in several verses is something that should not be ignored.
-I think the parallel makes Babylon a candidate that merits a lot of consideration.
+The close parallel in several passages is something that should not be ignored.
+I believe the parallels make Babylon a strong candidate to consider.

 The biggest issue those who believe Babylon, Iraq represents Babylon the Great have is that the city is not remotely close to ready to serve as the economic and political center of the world that Babylon the Great will be.
 The work to preserve and restore Babylon is heavily reliant on outside money to keep the project afloat.
 The Iraqi government does not have the money to invest into a rapid building of the city at the present time.
 Cities like New York City are much more ready to serve as Babylon the Great if the end times were to begin in the next few years.

 If you are interested in learning about the “mystery” of Babylon the Great, click this link for my article on the topic.